stablekernel/aqueduct/doc/db/inside_the_db.md

 `ModelEntity`s are the description of a database table in your application.
 A `ModelEntity` contains references to the two types that make up an fully formed entity.
 They also contain the information derived from these types - the attributes and relationships - into a more readily available format.

 `ModelEntity`s store relationship and attribute information in instances of `RelationshipDescription` and `AttributeDescription`, both of which extend `PropertyDescription`.
 This information is used by the rest of Aqueduct to determine how database rows and model objects are translated back and forth.
-This information is derived from persistent and instance type declarations, and `AttributeHint`s and `RelationshipInverse` metadata that is used when defining your model classes.
+This information is derived from persistent and instance type declarations, and `ColumnAttributes`s and `RelationshipInverse` metadata that is used when defining your model classes.

 A `DataModel` will also validate all entities and their relationships.
 If validation fails, an exception will be thrown.
 As `DataModel`s are created at the beginning of the application's startup, this behavior will stop your application from running if there are data model errors.